What is the Black Stuff on my Water Bottle & Is it Dangerous?

 Have you ever looked at your water bottle, noticed black spots or residue, and thought, what is the black stuff on my water bottle?

 You’re not alone.
-A few weeks ago, I encountered the black stuff when running late for the gym.
+A few weeks ago, I encountered the black stuff in an old bottle I picked up by accident when running late for the gym.

 What Kind of Mold Grows in Water Bottles?